FreddieColes/CraigslistWebScraper/README.md

 # CraigslistWebScraper
-A web scraper for scraping craigslist categories./n Requires a city and category for the program to scrape./n Made with C#.
+A web scraper for scraping craigslist categories.
+Requires a city and category for the program to scrape.
+Made with C#.